-Between work, family, friends and our homes we tend to find very little “Me” time.
+Between work, family, friends and our homes we tend to find very little “Me” time for self care.
 Often it seems the days will simply become one big blur as we progress activity to chore without once stopping to rest or enjoy life.
 The problem is that as humans we want to belong, we want to feel needed and wanted, we want a purpose.
 Those who find fulfillment in their job may stay late every night making sure every project is done.
 Someone who finds fulfillment in parenthood may take on yet another PTA Project.
 Someone with fulfillment in friendship will never let a phone call go unanswered or refuse a shoulder to cry on.
 And an individual who finds fulfillment in a family will of course, not only host Thanksgiving but accommodate the extra people guests decided to invite last minute.

->

-> Now, obviously work ethic, parental involvement, being a good friend and family bonds are not bad things in themselves.
+Now, obviously work ethic, parental involvement, being a good friend and family bonds are not bad things in themselves.
 We prioritize them because they give us that purpose and make us happy.
 So then why do these things become a burden?

 The first issue is exhaustion.
 I’m sure most people have heard the saying, “you can’t pour from an empty cup”.
 Well, it’s true.
 If we are giving all we have and never getting what we need, we will eventually run dry.
 When this happens we may resent those asking things from us, thus turning purpose into an obligation.
 This can easily become a slippery slope.
 The more we give to others, the more we need for ourselves.
 But if the more we give means, the less time we have for ourselves, we will eventually burn out.